KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when you try to add a System.Data.DataColumn that contains an invalid System.Data.DataColumn.Expression to a System.Data.DataColumnCollection.

-    throw [System.Data.InvalidExpressionException]::New("you try to add a System.Data.DataColumn that contains an invalid System.Data.DataColumn.Expression to a System.Data.DataColumnCollection.")
+    throw [System.Data.InvalidExpressionException]::New('you try to add a System.Data.DataColumn that contains an invalid System.Data.DataColumn.Expression to a System.Data.DataColumnCollection.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.InvalidExpressionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.InvalidExpressionException.aspx)